csc301-fall-2021/team-project-11-nahdet-el-mahrousa/deliverable-2/README.md

 - Get the response message from the bot
 - Repeat the above two steps until you get the final result

-Additional Concern:
+Additional Concerns:
-- If you want to change any answer in the previews question, just scroll up the page to that question/message and choose the option you want again.
-The new response that corresponds to this option will appear at the bottom of the chat.
+- If you want to change any answer in the previews question, just scroll up the page to that message and choose the option you want again.
+The new response that corresponds to this option will appear at the very bottom of the chat.
+- Same instruction as starting the chat again.
+Click the GET START button at the top will re-initialize the first message at the very bottom of the chat.

 ## Development requirements